VjiaoBlack/terminvaders/README.md

 - Q: dis gaem sux0rs
   - A: That's not really a question, but don't worry, for updates shall be forthcoming!

-- Q: Wow, this game is really cool!
-I really want to see more!
-  - A: Thanks!
-Ben Kurtovic is currently accepting donations!
-You can find him in room 301 during 10th period every day.

 Caveats
 -------